dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 ![navigation icon in upper right](start-mvc/_static/2.png)

-If you were running in debug mode, select **Shift-F5** to stop debugging.
+If you were running in debug mode, tap **Shift-F5** to stop debugging.

 In the next part of this tutorial, we'll learn about MVC and start writing some code.